LUVCELEBS

 Olivia Isabel Rodrigo (born February 20, 2003) is an American singer-songwriter and actress.
 She first became known for starring on the Disney Channel series Bizaardvark (2016–2019) and the Disney+ series High School Musical: The Musical: The Series (2019–2022).
 Shifting focus onto her recording career, Rodrigo signed with Geffen Records to release her 2021 single, "Drivers License", which peaked atop the US Billboard Hot 100 and raised her to international prominence.
 Her debut studio album, Sour (2021), was released in May of that year; it spawned her second number-one song, "Good 4 U", and won her three Grammy Awards.
 The documentary Olivia Rodrigo: Driving Home 2 U followed in 2022, which chronicles the creative process of Sour.
 The following year, she released her second studio album, Guts (2023).

 Overall, Rodrigo has released three Billboard Hot 100 number-one singles, two Billboard 200 number-one albums, and eight multi-platinum songs by the Recording Industry Association of America (RIAA).
 Her accolades include an American Music Award, seven Billboard Music Awards, and four MTV Video Music Awards.
-She was recognized as Time's Entertainer of the Year in 2021, Billboard's Woman of the Year in 2022, and has twice been awarded "Songwriter of the Year" at the ASCAP Pop Music Awards in 2022 and 2024.
+She was recognized as Time's Entertainer of the Year in 2021, Billboard's Woman of the Year in 2022, and twice as "Songwriter of the Year" at the ASCAP Pop Music Awards in 2022 and 2024.

-2003–2019: Early life and acting
+Early life

 Rodrigo attended Lisa J. Mails Elementary School in Murrieta, participating in their after-school musical theater program.[14]
 At age five, her parents signed her up for vocal lessons with Jennifer Dustman, who would begin to enroll Rodrigo in various local singing competitions.[15]
-Under the advisement of Dustman her parents enrolled her in acting lessons.[16][15][17]
+Under the advisement of Dustman, her parents enrolled her in acting lessons.[16][15][17]
 She began taking piano lessons at age 9.[17][15]
 Rodrigo first became interested in songwriting after listening to country music songs by Taylor Swift,[13] and was playing guitar by age 12.[17]
-In 2010, at age seven, she first appeared onscreen in an Old Navy commercial.[18][19][20]
+In May 2010, at age seven, she first appeared onscreen in an Old Navy commercial.[18][19][20]

-In 2015, at age twelve, Rodrigo made her acting debut portraying the lead role of Grace Thomas in direct-to-video film An American Girl: Grace Stirs Up Success.[21]
+In 2015, at age twelve, Rodrigo made her acting debut portraying the lead role of Grace Thomas in the direct-to-video film An American Girl: Grace Stirs Up Success.[21]
 She attended Dorothy McElhinney Middle School in Murrieta for a year, until moving to Los Angeles after landing an acting role in Disney Channel's Bizaardvark in 2016;[14] she was homeschooled from then until her graduation in 2021.[4][22]
 Starring as the character Paige Olvera, a guitarist, she played the role for three seasons.[23][24][25][26]

 In February 2019, she was cast in the starring role of Nini Salazar-Roberts on the Disney+ series High School Musical: The Musical: The Series, which premiered in November of that year.[27]
 Rodrigo was praised for her performance,[28][29] with Joel Keller from Decider describing her as "especially magnetic".[30]
 For the series, Rodrigo wrote and performed the promotional single "All I Want", released in November 2019.[31][32]
 She left the show at the end of its third season to focus on her music career.[33]